threefoldtech/terraform-provider-grid/docs/resources/deployment.md

 page_title: "grid_deployment Resource - terraform-provider-grid"
 subcategory: ""
 description: |-
-  Resource for deploying multiple workloads like vms (Zmachines), zdbs, disks, Qsfss, and/or zlogs.
+  Resource for deploying multiple workloads like vms (ZMachines), ZDBs, disks, Qsfss, and/or zlogs.
 A user should specify node id for this deployment, the (already) deployed network that this deployment should be a part of, and the desired workloads configurations.
 ---

 # grid_deployment (Resource)

-Resource for deploying multiple workloads like vms (Zmachines), zdbs, disks, Qsfss, and/or zlogs.
+Resource for deploying multiple workloads like vms (ZMachines), ZDBs, disks, Qsfss, and/or zlogs.
 A user should specify node id for this deployment, the (already) deployed network that this deployment should be a part of, and the desired workloads configurations.